Insights into the physics of neutron star interiors from pulsar glitches: Pulsar glitches: general concepts

-The existence of superfluids in NSs was conjectured even before the discovery of pulsars.
-In fact, neutron superfluidity is theoretically expected in NS interiors as most of the star will be cold enough for neutrons to undergo Cooper pairing \citep{sauls1989superfluidity,sedrakian2019EPJA}.
-Depending on the age of the NS, the interior temperatures are in the range $10^7-10^9\,$K, which are low on the scale defined by the typical Fermi energies of about $10-100\,$MeV (equivalent to $10^{11}-10^{12}\,$K), so that the ratio of temperature to Fermi energy in a NS is comparable to that of laboratory superfluid $^3$He in the millikelvin temperature range.
+The existence of superfluid phases in NSs was conjectured even before the discovery of pulsars.
+Neutron superfluidity is theoretically expected in NS interiors as most of the star will be cold enough for neutrons to undergo spin-singlet Cooper pairing \cite{sauls1989superfluidity,sedrakian2019EPJA}.
+Depending on the age of the NS, the interior temperatures are in the range $10^7-10^9\,$K, which are low on the scale defined by the typical Fermi energies of about $10-100\,$MeV (equivalent to $10^{11}-10^{12}\,$K), so that the ratio of temperature to Fermi energy in an NS is comparable to that of laboratory superfluid $^3$He in the millikelvin temperature range.

-For what concerns the glitch phenomenon, the presence of a neutron superfluid significantly modifies the internal dynamics of a NS, allowing for the superfluid to flow relative to the ``normal'' (i.e., non superfluid) components.
-This relative flow determines the angular momentum reservoir needed to explain the observed jumps of the rotation period.
+For what concerns the glitch phenomenon, the presence of a neutron superfluid significantly modifies the internal dynamics of an NS, allowing for the superfluid to flow relative to the ``normal'' (non-superfluid) components.
+For example, the amount of relative flow determines the angular momentum reservoir needed to explain the observed jumps in the pulsar rotation frequency (the glitch amplitude), while the hydrodynamic coupling between the normal and superfluid components modulates the observed slow post-glitch relaxation and, possibly, also the elusive details of the faster spin-up phase. \\ \\

+The first half of this review revises various aspects of glitch interpretation and modelling.
+Then, we move to discuss how to extract information from observations of glitches (Sec. \ref{chap:constraints}, \ref{sec:evolution}).
+In the last years, several studies have been devoted to demonstrating that the analysis of glitches across the pulsar population has the potential to put constraints on some properties of dense matter.
+These analyses are tentative first steps, as more high-cadence pulsar timing observations are necessary before it will be possible to falsify some of the theoretical dynamical models (Sec. \ref{sec:stronger}).
+However, glitches provide us with two robust tests for theoretically calculated microscopic inputs (Sec. \ref{sec:max_glitch}, \ref{sec:activity}).
+In particular, the possibility of inferring physical information from observations of the glitch spin-up phase is presented in Sec. \ref{sec:evolution}.

-\subsection{An analogy with type-II superconductors: pining and creep}
+\subsection{An analogy with type-II superconductors: vortex pinning and creep}